panjf2000/gnet/README.md

 `gnet` implements the networking model:『multiple reactors with thread/goroutine pool』by the aid of a high-performance goroutine pool called [ants](https://github.com/panjf2000/ants) that allows you to manage and recycle a massive number of goroutines in your concurrent programs, the full features and usages in `ants` are documented [here](https://gowalker.org/github.com/panjf2000/ants?lang=en-US).

-`gnet` integrates `ants` and provides the `pool.goroutine.Default()` method that you can invoke to instantiate a `ants` pool where you are able to put your blocking code logic and invoke the function `gnet.Conn.AsyncWrite([]byte)` to send out data asynchronously after you finish the blocking process and get the output data, which makes the goroutine of event-loop non-blocking.
+`gnet` integrates `ants` and provides the `pool.goroutine.Default()` method that you can call to instantiate a `ants` pool where you are able to put your blocking code logic and call the function `gnet.Conn.AsyncWrite([]byte)` to send out data asynchronously after you finish the blocking process and get the output data, which makes the goroutine of event-loop non-blocking.

 The details about integrating `gnet`  with `ants` are shown [here](#echo-server-with-blocking-logic).